 Additionally, while traditional mortgage payments are guaranteed to go toward the ultimate ownership of the house, payments with rent-to-own home arrangements are not always guaranteed to go toward ownership and, in some cases, are lost forever.

-Rent-to-Own Homes Pros and Cons
+Pros and Cons of Rent-to-Own Homes

-You are in control of your home buying destiny.
+- You are in control of your home-buying destiny.
 With a rent-to-own contract you have the option to build equity in your potential future home or you can choose to walk away from a home if you don’t want to purchase it.

-You are preparing yourself for home ownership.
-Going with a rent to own home prepares you to take the next step and become a homeowner.
+- You are preparing yourself for home ownership.
+Going with a rent-to-own home prepares you to take the next step and become a homeowner.
 You are able to understand what it really means to become a homeowner without actually “owning” a home.

 However, despite these attractive benefits, there are a few serious risks and potential drawbacks to renting with the option to buy:

-Additionally, some contracts enable the seller to end the agreement or one or more clauses of it; maintenance, payment due dates or the ability of the seller to find a more attractive buyer are all factors that could end your agreement.
+- Various factors could end your agreement.
+Some contracts enable the seller to end the agreement or one or more clauses of it; maintenance, payment due dates or the ability of the seller to find a more attractive buyer are all factors that could end your agreement.

 How to Find Rent-to-Own Homes

-If you want to learn how to find rent to own homes, the San Francisco Chronicle suggests a few places you can start looking to find homes like these:
+If you want to learn how to find rent-to-own homes, the San Francisco Chronicle suggests a few places you can start looking to find homes like these: